lipan6461188/IPyRSSA/README.md

 IPyRSSA (<b>I</b>ntegrative <b>Py</b>thon library for <b>R</b>NA <b>S</b>econdary <b>S</b>tructure <b>A</b>nalysis) is a set of Python library to analyze RNA secondary structure and SHAPE data.

 #### New
 Python 3 is supported now.
+Python 2 is not supported.

 #### Update your local library